Home Office

 Can a triple monitor arm hold three 34-inch ultrawides?

 Most standard triple arms cannot.
 You need a heavy-duty arm rated for at least 25 lbs per arm.
-The ULTRARM and Ergotron LX are specifically designed for ultrawide monitors up to 49 inches.
+The ULTRARM and Vari Triple are built for ultrawide monitors up to 49 inches.
 Budget arms rated for "up to 27 inches" will sag under ultrawide weight.

 Why does my triple monitor arm sag over time?